Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Analysis

-Alternatively, such a potential vector may be obtained by the standard label correcting algorithm (see \cite[Chapter 5.5]{amo}), since it is a dual proof of the fact that the graph $E_f^F(\Delta)$ contains no negative cycles with respect to the cost function $C'_{ij}(f_{ij}+\Delta)$; we have access to these values via the value oracle in Assumption~\ref{assump:oracle}.
+Alternatively, such a potential vector may be obtained by the standard label correcting algorithm (see \cite[Chapter 5.5]{amo}), since it is a dual proof of the fact that the graph $E_f^F(\Delta)$ contains no negative cycles with respect to the cost function $C'_{ij}(f_{ij}+\Delta)$; we have access to these values via the value oracle (Oracle~\ref{assump:oracle}).

-In the main part of the $\Delta$-phase, we may apply Dijkstra's algorithm (see \cite[Chapter 4.5]{amo}) to compute shortest paths.
+In the main part of the $\Delta$-phase, we may apply a variant of Dijkstra's algorithm (see \cite[Chapter 4.5]{amo}) to compute shortest paths.
 This needs a nonnegative cost function, but instead of the original $C'_{ij}(f_{ij}+\Delta)$ that may take negative values, we shall use $C'_{ij}(f_{ij}+\Delta)-\pi_j+\pi_i$, a nonnegative function by (\ref{eq:delta-F-feas}); the set of shortest paths is identical for the two costs.
-This subroutine can be implemented by updating the potentials $\pi$ such that finally we get $C'_{ij}(f_{ij}+\Delta)=\pi_j-\pi_i$ on every arc of every shortest path.
+This subroutine can be implemented by updating the potentials $\pi$, so that $(\Delta,F)$-feasibility is maintained, and we obtain $C'_{ij}(f_{ij}+\Delta)=\pi_j-\pi_i$ on every arc of every shortest path.
 For the sake of completeness, we describe this subroutine in the Appendix.

-As shown in the proof of Lemma~\ref{lem:enhanced}(ii), sending $\Delta$-units of flow on a shortest path maintains (\ref{eq:delta-F-feas}) for $(f,\pi)$.
+As shown in the proof of Lemma~\ref{lem:enhanced}(ii), once we have a potential $\pi$ such that $C'_{ij}(f_{ij}+\Delta)=\pi_j-\pi_i$ on every arc of a shortest path $P$, then sending $\Delta$-units of flow on $P$ maintains (\ref{eq:delta-F-feas}) for $(f,\pi)$.
 It is also maintained in \textsc{Extend}$(\Delta,f,F)$ since flow values are modified only on arcs with $C'_{ij}$ constant.
 Finally, \textsc{Adjust}$(\Delta/2,f,F)$ modifies the flow so that (\ref{eq:delta-F-feas}) is maintained for the same $\pi$ and $\Delta/2$ by Lemma~\ref{lem:adjust-F}.